 - Form 5498, IRA Contribution Information

 A test file, properly coded for the program, must be submitted in order to participate in the Combined Federal/State Filing Program.
-See FIRE on IRS.gov for more information.
+See FIRE for more information.
 Although a test file is only required for the first year, it is highly recommended that a test file be sent every year.
 Combined Federal/State records must be coded using the two-digit codes assigned to the participating states from the table in Publication 1220 (PDF), Specifications for Electronic Filing of Forms 1097, 1098, 1099, 3921, 3922, 5498, and W-2G.
 If the Combined Federal/State test file is acceptable, the IRS sends the filer a letter of approval.

 Form 4419 (PDF), Application for Filing Information Returns Electronically (FIRE), must be filed no later than 45 days before the due date of the information returns.
 TSO issues a Transmitter Control Code (TCC).
 The TCC is required on all files and correspondence.